-Marta Pascual, CEO of Qilimanjaro: "The 'quantum ready' companies will be more competitive when we have sufficiently mature quantum computers"
+Marta Pascual, CEO of Qilimanjaro: “'Quantum ready' companies will be more competitive when we have mature enough quantum computers”

 Marta Pascual is the CEO of Qilimanjaro in Barcelona, a company that develops both software and hardware in the field of quantum computing, which has six Industrial Doctorate projects underway.